Everybody has a Money Story. What’s Yours?

-These events happen as a result of a decision by the individual (e.g., personal reinvention, the sale of a business and often retirement), or are thrust upon the individual (e.g., inheritance, job loss, and often divorce).
+These events happen as a result of a decision by the individual (e.g., personal reinvention, the sale of a business and often retirement), or are thrust upon the individual (e.g., inheritance, job loss).
 Either way, they are major life changes.

 You can’t control all life events, but you can manage how you respond to them.
 The long-term impacts can be directed to a successful outcome if you’re willing to examine the uncertainties and consider the unknowns.
 Planning and preparing for change will help you manage the transition in a meaningful way.
 Whether events are celebrated or regretted, they shouldn’t be unexpected.